 Your strength isn’t complete without some form of bodyweight training which has been popularised as Calisthenics.
 Simply put, calisthenics refers to workouts that utilize bodyweight as resistance to build strength, flexibility and overall fitness.
-If you’re getting started with calisthenics, then here is basic guideline of what you should know.
+If you’re getting started with calisthenics, then here is a basic guideline of what you should know.

 Related: Best Shoes for Calisthenics

 What is Calisthenics?